 An employer that offers less flexibility in terms of benefits might use a TRS to show candidates and current employees their full investment and the total value of one’s compensation package.

-Alternatively, an employer that offers benefits with a lot of flexibility arrangements might use a TRS to showcase the value and taxable implications so that employees can see the value and amount they save.
+Alternatively, an employer that offers employee benefits with a lot of flexibility arrangements might use a TRS to showcase the value and taxable implications so that employees can see the value and amount they save.

 Dynamic and Current Information